 7 Job Interview Tips to Help You Land the Job

 As a professional, you should start to think of job hunting as its own kind of job.
 Approach your search for employment with the same methodical care and problem-solving spirit that you’d use to tackle any task or challenge in the workplace.
-Planning and preparation before the event is like a sort of interview training that will help you perform at your best and stand out against the competition.
+Planning and preparation before the event is a sort of interview training that will help you perform your best and stand out against the competition.

 Job Interview Tips: Things to Remember

 The information on your resume is often the only thing a potential employer knows about you before a job interview.
 It’s the first impression that got you through the door, and it serves as an important bridge between the application and the interview.

 It’s helpful to bring a couple of extra copies of your resume to the interview.
 More than one person may interview you and some of the interviewers may not have remembered the details on your resume.
 Even the person who chose your name from a stack of available candidates may appreciate a reminder.
 Having your resume with you shows that you’re thoughtful and prepared.

 More important than bringing the resume is taking some time to familiarize yourself with it.
 Just because you wrote it doesn’t mean you’ll recall the specifics if quizzed about them.
 You don’t want the embarrassment of appearing stumped when an interviewer asks you about something on your resume.

 It’s also a good idea to bring other relevant documents that might help to reference during an interview.
 If you’re entering a creative field, a portfolio of your artistic or written accomplishments is helpful and a good way to showcase your talents.
 Be sure to bring a few copies of your business card to leave with the interviewers.

 2. Appropriate Dress

 First impressions are crucial to success, and an appearance that deviates too much from the expected can greatly hinder your interview’s success.
 One important job interview tips is ensuring you’ve dressed the part for the role you’re seeking to fill and the company you wish to work for.